Rona Bailey: Activism and associations

-Bailey was a member of the Communist Party of New Zealand, she first became interested in these politics while in the USA.
-In New Zealand she met members through Unity Theatre.
+Bailey first became interested in these politics while in the USA and later met members of the Communist Party of New Zealand through Unity Theatre.
 She joined in 1943 and was active for many years becoming a national committee member in the 1960s.
 There was a split in the party in the 1970s and Bailey was one of six prominent members that got de-registered and denounced as the 'Manson/Bailey Gang'.

 In 1975 Bailey was a founder of the Wellington Marxist Leninist Organisation (WMLO) and in 1980 the Workers' Communist League (WCL) formed in 1980.
 She left the WCL in 1985.

 For a time Bailey was elected president of the Public Service Association (PSA) women's committee and a women's representative on the executive with part of her work being campaigning for equal pay for women public servants.

 Bailey was a long time member of the Labour History Project (formerly the Trade Union History Project).

 In 1972 Bailey became treasurer of the National Anti-Apartheid Committee.
 She committed many years of her life to the anti-apartheid movement in New Zealand and was part of the protests against the 1981 South African rugby tour of New Zealand, she was injured by police at the Wellington protest on 29 July 1981.

-Legacy
+Legacy and death

-The Labour History Project funds and organises a Rona Bailey Memorial Lecture which is a biennial public lecture.

-The work of the New Dance Group was presented in the biennial Rona Bailey Memorial Lecture in 2011 by Marianne Schultz including students from the New Zealand School of Dance reconstructing the 1945 New Dance Group piece Sabotage in a Factory.

-The Museum of New Zealand Te Papa Tongarewa holds in its collections a typewriter of Bailey's amongst other items.

-Rona Bailey was a collector of New Zealand ballads and folk songs, which she started while she was recovering from tuberculosis.
-She and Burt Roth published Shanties by the way (1967) a collection of New Zealand popular and radical folk songs.
-She was made a life member of the New Zealand Folklore Society in 1970.

-Bailey was recognised by the theatre community in 1996 receiving the Significant Contribution to Theatre award in the Wellington-based Chapman Tripp Theatre Awards.

-Death

 Bailey died in Wellington in 2005, aged 90 years.
+The Labour History Project funds and organises a biennial public lecture, the Rona Bailey Memorial Lecture, which acknowledges her life and work.
+The work of the New Dance Group was presented in the biennial Rona Bailey Memorial Lecture in 2011 by Marianne Schultz and included students from the New Zealand School of Dance reconstructing the 1945 New Dance Group piece Sabotage in a Factory.

+There is a room at Te Whaea, National Dance and Drama Centre in Wellington named the Rona Bailey Room.
+Bailey was recognised by the theatre community in 1996 receiving the Significant Contribution to Theatre award in the Wellington-based Chapman Tripp Theatre Awards, and The Museum of New Zealand Te Papa Tongarewa holds in its collections a typewriter of Bailey's amongst other items.